Johnny Lawrence (character): Season 6

+Karate Kid: Legends (2025)

+Lawrence appears briefly at the end of the film.
+He and Daniel LaRusso are at the Miyagi-do dojo when Daniel receives a pizza from his student Li Fong in NY.
+Johnny proposes a pizza parlor called Miyagi-Dough as their next business venture.
+Daniel turns him down and he tries to come up with puns on famous Karate Kid franchise lines with pizza ingredients as the film ends.

 Commentary

 Johnny Lawrence, as conceived in the original films, was an archetypal bully.
-Since the turn of the 21st century, however, Johnny along with Daniel have been more deeply developed.
+Since the turn of the 21st century, however, the characters of both Johnny and Daniel LaRusso have been more deeply developed.

 The thematic genesis for Cobra Kai began with a few works of pop culture.
 First, the 2007 music video for the song "Sweep the Leg" by No More Kings stars William Zabka (who also directed the video) as a caricature of himself as Johnny, and features references to The Karate Kid, including cameo appearances by Zabka's former Karate Kid co-stars.
 In a 2010 interview, Zabka jokingly discussed this video in the context of his vision that Johnny was the true hero of the film.
-In 2013, Macchio and Zabka made guest appearances as themselves in the television sitcom How I Met Your Mother ("The Bro Mitzvah").
+In 2013, Macchio and Zabka made guest appearances as themselves in the television sitcom How I Met Your Mother episode "The Bro Mitzvah".
 In the episode, Macchio is invited to Barney Stinson's bachelor party, leading to Barney shouting that he hates Macchio and that Johnny was the real hero of The Karate Kid.
 Towards the end of the episode, a clown in the party wipes off his makeup and reveals himself as Zabka.
 This influenced the launch of Cobra Kai, which gives a balanced perspective for Johnny, Daniel, and other characters.
 Zabka continued to be a recurring character throughout the ninth season of the show.

 Also in 2013, Zabka voiced Johnny in an episode of Robot Chicken entitled "Caffeine-Induced Aneurysm".